teamdeeson/codex/docs/company-policies/modern-slavery.md

 ## Organisational structure.

 Deeson is a provider of software development services in the IT and technology sector.
+Deeson also provides publishing services and activities.

 ## Our policies on slavery and human trafficking.